maxschelski/figureflow/docs/api_dataplot_panel.rst

     show_data

-The function show_data can receive many kwargs to customize dataplots, which will be used in the "plot_and_add_stat_annotation" function:
+The function show_data can receive many keyword arguments to customize dataplots, which are passed to the "plot_and_add_stat_annotation" function:

 .. currentmodule:: figureflow.statannot
 .. autosummary::